|

 visit the Institute's Graduate School

-of Master Coaches or their accredited
+of Master Coaches or one of their accredited

 educational partners.